 - 1. Error code display

-- 2. Engine trouble warning light "点"
+- 2. Engine trouble warning light "+5"

-- 3. Immobilizer system indicator light " ? "
+- 3. Immobilizer system indicator light " ?"

-This model is equipped with a self-diagnosis device for various electrical circuits.

-If a problem is detected in any of those circuits, the engine trouble warning light will come on and the display will indicate an error code.

-If the display indicates any error codes, note the code number, and then have a Yamaha dealer check the vehicle.
+This model is equipped with a self-diagnosis function for various electrical circuits.
+If a problem is detected in any of those circuits, the engine trouble warning light will come on and the display changes to self-diagnosis mode.
+If the display indicates any error codes, note the code number and have a Yamaha dealer check the vehicle.

-The self-diagnosis device also detects problems in the immobilizer system circuits.

-If a problem is detected in the immobilizer system circuits, the immobilizer system indicator light will flash and the display will indicate an error code.
+The self-diagnosis function also detects problems with the immobilizer system.
+If a problem is detected in the immobilizer system, the immobilizer system indicator light will flash and the display will indicate an error code.

 If the display indicates error code 52, this could be caused by transponder interference.
-If this error code appears, try the following.
+Try the following: